mislav/blog/_posts/2011-12-12-vim-revisited.md

 terminal as well as graphical (GUI) vim such as gvim or MacVim.
 A graphical vim setting offers extra features, but I'm not covering any of those here.

+<div><aside>
+<p><strong>Don’t use <a href="https://github.com/carlhuda/janus#readme" title="Janus: a Vim distribution">Janus</a></strong>.
+It’s a community maintained vim configuration project that in theory sounds nice, but once you start using it it’s not all rainbows.
+The current version of Janus installs harmful plugins such as Syntastic and adds tons of opinionated mappings and piles of hacks on top of one another.
+The “experimental” version of Janus is a rewrite that’s meant to be more configurable, but in fact it’s just more fragmented and harder to follow what’s going on.
+You should be in charge of your <code class="file">.vimrc</code> and always know what’s going on, but with Janus you’re not.</p>
+</aside></div>

 ### Guidelines for expanding your vim settings later on: